 The preview file needs to be a few pages that are a good representation of your product with the word “preview” over the top, that is secure or flattened.
 It’s completely possible to remove the “preview” from a file if it isn’t secured or flattened.

 If it’s a huge resource you could put a file with just a few pages for free as the preview.
 You can also create a collage of your product pages that showcase what’s included but because they are smaller, overlapped, or covered with a “preview” watermark, they can’t be used without being purchased.

 And there you have it.
-Ten more steps to help you through the basics of selling on Teachers Pay Teachers.
-If you have any other questions, check out my course: Creating and Selling Teacher Resources 101
+Ten more steps to help you through the basics of selling TPT products.

 Read These Posts Next: